-Chapter 6 Resonance cavities
+Resonance cavities

 A finite volume of air or vacuum that is enclosed by a metallic surface constitutes a resonance cavity.
 Only electromagnetic fields with certain frequencies can exist in the cavity.
 These fields are called cavity modes, or eigenmodes, and the corresponding frequencies are called eigenfrequencies, or resonance frequencies.
-In this chapter we describe how cavity modes and resonance frequencies can be obtained by analytical and numerical methods.
+In this chapter we describe how cavity modes and resonance frequencies can be obtained by analytic and numeric methods.
 Resonance cavities are frequently used as bandpass and bandstop filters in microwave systems.
 The losses are much smaller than in traditional bandpass filters based on circuit components and that makes the filters based on cavities very narrow banded.
-In modern particle accelerators the particles are accelerated by the electric fields in microwave cavities.
-Another important application is klystrons and magnetrons, which are generators for time-harmonic electromagnetic waves.
+They are also used in almost all types of particle accelerators.
+Another important application is klystrons and magnetrons.
 Magnetrons are used in radars and also in microwave ovens.
 Klystrons are used as sources in, eg., particle accelerators and high power communication systems.